Pakistan set to elect new prime minister Tuesday

 On Sharif's arrival, supporters chanted: "The Lion is here".

-But his foes slammed PML-N's plans as dynastic and undemocratic, while opposition leader Imran Khan called it a form of "monarchy".
+But his foes slammed PML-N's plans as dynastic and undemocratic.
+Khan called it a form of "monarchy".

-Khan's Pakistan Tehreek-e-Insaf (PTI) party, which held street protests until the Supreme Court agreed to investigate Sharif, planned to hold a rally in the capital Islamabad on Sunday to celebrate his removal.

 Sharif said the plan is for former petroleum minister Abbasi to stay in power for less than two months until Shahbaz, who is the chief minister of the vast Punjab province, wins a by-election to the national assembly and becomes eligible to be prime minister.

-Abbasi and Shahbaz will have to hit the ground running to tackle Pakistan's worsening ties with the United States, frayed relations with India, and persistent attacks by Islamist militants including the Pakistani Taliban and Islamic State.
+Abbasi and Shahbaz will have to work fast to tackle Pakistan's worsening ties with the United States, frayed relations with India, and persistent attacks by Islamist militants, including the Pakistani Taliban and Islamic State.

 They will also need to boost economic growth above the current rate of 5.3 percent to find employment for millions of young people entering the job market every year in a nation of nearly 200 million people.

-Economists say this will prove tricky at a time when the current account deficit is ballooning and an overvalued currency is hurting exports.
+Economists say this will prove tricky, with the current account deficit is ballooning and an overvalued currency is hurting exports.

 COURT RULING

 The Supreme Court employed little-used Article 62 of the Constitution, which calls for the dismissal of any lawmaker deemed dishonest, to dismiss Sharif.
-His allies believe the verdict smacks of judicial overreach, while others privately say elements of the military were had a hand in the process.
+His allies believe the verdict smacks of judicial overreach.
+Others say privately elements of the military had a hand in the process.

 The army has not commented on Sharif's departure, or on allegations they were involved.
 It has also dismissed claims in the past that they were behind the Supreme Court's push.